 If you want to install a solar power system and storage on your property, there are several things you need to consider:

-4. Finding the right retailer: The best way to go about finding a good retailer is to start by looking for ones that are members of a consumer protection program, like those supported by the Clean Energy Council or the New Energy Tech Consumer Code .
+5. Finding the right retailer: The best way to go about finding a good retailer is to start by looking for ones that are members of a consumer protection program, like those supported by the Clean Energy Council or the New Energy Tech Consumer Code .
 From there, it’s all about research, reading reviews and requesting quotes.
-A good retailer will be transparent, communicative and will help you with any rebates you may be eligible for.
+A good retailer will be transparent, communicative and happy to explain their calculations.

 Tip: There are programs, like state government rebates, that help offset some of the upfront installation cost of a solar power and battery system.